blenderous/blenderous.github.io/cv.md

 ### Netcom computers India Pvt.
 Ltd., Tirunelveli *(As a web developer - Jan 2018 to Dec 2019)*
 - Enhanced their [main website](http://netcomcomputersindia.com).
-- Created a short one page website for their Mediaworks business (site hasn't been hosted yet)
+- Created a short one page website for their Mediaworks Business (site hasn't been hosted yet)
 - Created a website for Kevin's Production which is all about kids and activities for kids (site hasn't been hosted).

 ### Charmboard Pvt.
 Ltd., Bangalore *(As a Front End Developer - Aug 2017 - Nov 2017)*